Dungeons (video game): Addon

 A standalone addon and sequel called Dungeons - The Dark Lord was announced in early June 2011, and released in September 23, 2011.

 The sequel's singleplayer campaign has a mirror perspective to the first game and casts the player as the female character, Calypso, who has to fight against her former boyfriend, Dark Lord.
 Several other playable characters are also included and equipped with their own spells and abilities.

 The release added multiplayer modes for up to four players, and mod support.
 Some of the multiplayer modes are survival, deathmatch and "king of the middle" (a king of the hill style control in middle of the dungeon).
 The singleplayer side includes sandbox, tycoon-style amusement park and survival modes.

 Reception

 In Gamona's review, Roland Peters rated The Dark Lord expansion 72%, and said while the campaign was weak and too difficult compared to the original, the addition of skirmish and multiplayer modes was very well liked.

 The new features like in-game gimmicks are well thought out, and that the increase in environmental variety was praised.

 Sequels

-A sequel Dungeons 2 was announced as an easter egg in DARK in July 2013.
+A sequel, Dungeons 2, was announced as an easter egg in Dark in July 2013.
 It was released on April 24, 2015, for Microsoft Windows, OS X and SteamOS.

-Dungeons 3 is the sequel to Dungeons 2.
-It was released on October 13, 2017.
+Dungeons 3 is the sequel to Dungeons 2, released on October 13, 2017.

 Dungeons 4 released on November 9, 2023.